 In more severe cases, your doctor may recommend antibiotics.

 In rare cases, long-term problems can result from campylobacteriosis.
 Some people may have arthritis following campylobacteriosis.
 Others may develop a rare disease called Guillain-Barré syndrome.
 This occurs when your immune system attacks your nerves, which can lead to paralysis that lasts several weeks and usually requires that you go to a hospital.

-You can prevent campylobacteriosis by practicing safe food handling (adapted from the U.S. Centers for Disease Control and Prevention).
+You can prevent campylobacteriosis by practicing safe food handling.

 It is important to pay particular attention to food preparation and storage during warm months when food is often served outside.
 Bacteria grow faster in warmer weather, so food can spoil more quickly and possibly cause illness.
 Do not leave food outdoors for more than 1 hour if the temperature is above 90°F (32°C), and never leave it outdoors for more than 2 hours.

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineAdam Husney MD - Family Medicine